Elinsrc/Client-Mod/README.md

 Added commands:

 cl_autojump - [1/0] Autojump on SPACEBAR key, default value is 1.
 When this command is enabled the jump button may not work, solved by command cl_lw 1.
-Taken from OpenAG
+Taken from OpenAG.

 hud_color "r g b" - Sets hud color, values must be enclosed in quotation marks. example: hud_color "255 0 255".